Vasectomy

 How a Vasectomy Works

-When you have a vasectomy, the vas deferens (the two tubes in the scrotum which carry sperm from the testes to the prostate) are cut to prevent sperm from exiting during ejaculation.
+When you have a vasectomy, the vas deferens (the two tubes in the scrotum that carry sperm from the testes to the prostate) are cut to prevent sperm from exiting during ejaculation.
 Sperms are still produced by the body but are entrapped within the ductal networks behind the vasectomy site; they die and are absorbed by the body after a vasectomy procedure.

-After a vasectomy, you will still produce seminal fluid so your ejaculate does not look or feel any different.
+After a vasectomy, you will still produce seminal fluid, so your ejaculate does not look or feel any different.
 A vasectomy does not affect your male hormone or testosterone levels, so your sex drive and ability to have an erection will remain the same.

 How to Prepare for a Vasectomy